 All in good fun, of course, but Walker wasn’t laughing.
 He suffered injuries that left him bedridden for three weeks and unable to work for two months.

 In 1921, the Owls organization weathered an embarrassing scandal when its “supreme president,” John W. Talbot of South Bend, Ind., was convicted and sentenced to five years imprisonment for luring a 40-year-old Topeka, Kansas, woman to South Bend “for immoral purposes.”

 The woman testified that Talbot, an acquaintance of her father, invited her to visit South Bend on her vacation.
 On her arrival, she told a grand jury, she was made a virtual prisoner.
 She eventually escaped and notified the South Bend police.

 The legal troubles of its national president didn’t slow the organization’s rapid growth.
 On Sunday, Dec.
-10, 1922, the cornerstone was placed and the North Side Nest, No. 1818, Order of Owls, was dedicated at its site near the intersection of Green Bay Avenue and Port Washington Road.
+10, 1922, a cornerstone was placed near the intersection of Green Bay Avenue and Port Washington Road and the North Side Nest, No. 1818, Order of Owls started building its new home.